-Our thoughts and prayers are with Californians as they endure evacuation calls and the emotional stress caused by the recent wild fires.
+Our thoughts and prayers are with our fellow Americans as they endure evacuation calls and the emotional stress caused by wild fires, flooding and other natural disasters.
 To the men and women who are coming to the aid of others, whether by way of professional duty or just human compassion, we thank you.

 For those in the midst of an evacuation and unsure what to take with them, we’ve compiled a list of the important financial documents that you should take with you (if they’re not already stored in a fireproof safe):